miensol/grunt-concat-in-order/README.md

 ## The "concat_in_order" task

 ### Overview

+The `concat_in_order` task extracts declared required dependencies as well as provided modules/classes from your javascript (or any other text) files.
+Having this [dependency graph](http://en.wikipedia.org/wiki/Dependency_graph) the task will perform [topological sort](http://en.wikipedia.org/wiki/Topological_sorting) and concatenate file so that all modules will be put after their required dependencies.

 In your project's Gruntfile, add a section named `concat_in_order` to the data object passed into `grunt.initConfig()`.

 ```js